SpasiboKojima/medium-zoom-next/CONTRIBUTING.md

-# Contributing to Medium Zoom
+# Contributing to Medium Zoom Next

-Thank you for getting involved in Medium Zoom!
+Thank you for getting involved in Medium Zoom Next!

 ## Concept